What We Do

 It takes just the right conditions for a monsoon to form.

-Soon he found himself paradise lost in the crevices and hidden coves of the Halong Bay of his mind, and knew he had to dig his feet in faraway sands.
-And Egypt had taught him that it wasn’t just the destination that mattered; how he journeyed there, whom he would travel with and whom he would meet were just as essential.
-There was never so much a plan than a conscious practice to invest in the eternity of the present moment.
+Since then, Calvin has found himself lost in the crevices and hidden coves of both the world and the mind.
+Egypt taught him that travel wasn’t just about the destination.
+How he journeyed, who he traveled with, and whom he met along the way were just as important.
+Travel became not a plan, but a practice — an investment in the eternity of the present moment.

 The Monsoon Diaries Team